radhika757/radhika757/README.md

 - 👀 I’m interested in Web Development, Gym, Books and Outings!
 - 🌱 I’m currently learning React and python
 - 💞️ I’m looking to collaborate on projects on Js, Php, python and React.
-- 📫 How to reach me find me at raoradhika2000@gmail.com
+- 📫 How to reach me- raoradhika2000@gmail.com

 <!---
 radhika757/radhika757 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.